 If the institute claims to have accreditation through any other organization, this is a huge warning sign that their claims are fraudulent, and individuals should avoid the school.

 If you have any remaining questions on higher education accreditation, we can answer them below.
-Explore our most frequently asked questions on the ins-and-outs of the process:
+Explore our most frequently asked questions on the ins and outs of the process:

 Regional accrediting bodies have existed for longer than national accreditors and are more commonplace, which generally makes them more authoritative.
 Plus, credits from regionally accredited colleges are usually more readily transferrable, whereas credits from nationally accredited schools might only transfer to other nationally accredited institutions.
 These factors are essential to keep in mind for students and parents, but also for college administrations that may be seeking one accreditation type over another.